 Proactive news headlines including Nova Minerals, Eastern Metals, Piedmont Lithium and Carnavale Resources

-- Nova Minerals Ltd (ASX:NVA, OTCQB:NVAAF) has struck more broad zones of gold mineralisation at RPM North prospect of the flagship Estelle Gold Trend Project in Alaska, continuing to build the size and confidence of the project’s mineral endowment.
+- Nova Minerals Ltd (NVANVAAF has struck more broad zones of gold mineralisation at RPM North prospect of the flagship Estelle Gold Trend Project in Alaska, continuing to build the size and confidence of the project's mineral endowment.
 Click here

-- Piedmont Lithium Inc (ASX:PLL, NASDAQ:PLL, XETRA:) welcomes moves by strategic partner Sayona Mining Ltd to fast‐track plans to move downstream in Québec, with the launch of a pre‐feasibility study (PFS) for potential lithium carbonate production at the North American Lithium (NAL) operation in Canada.
+- Piedmont Lithium Inc (PLLPLL XETRA:)) welcomes moves by strategic partner Sayona Mining Ltd to fast‐track plans to move downstream in Québec, with the launch of a pre‐feasibility study (PFS) for potential lithium carbonate production at the North American Lithium (NAL) operation in Canada.
 Click here

-- Triangle Energy (Global) Ltd (ASX:TEG), as part of the Cliff Head Joint Venture (CHJV) with Pilot Energy (ASX:PGY) Ltd, has welcomed the news that it will receive in the vicinity of A$5.4 million since the AB Paloma tanker unloaded 50,756 barrels of oil at a refinery in Thailand late August.
+- Triangle Energy (Global) Ltd TEG, as part of the Cliff Head Joint Venture (CHJV) with Pilot Energy PGY Ltd, has welcomed the news that it will receive in the vicinity of A$5.4 million since the AB Paloma tanker unloaded 50,756 barrels of oil at a refinery in Thailand late August.
 Click here

-- Corazon Mining Ltd (ASX:CZN) has embarked on the next phase of porphyry copper exploration at its Mt Gilmore Project in northern New South Wales.
+- Corazon Mining Ltd CZN has embarked on the next phase of porphyry copper exploration at its Mt Gilmore Project in northern New South Wales.
 Click here

-- Creso Pharma Ltd (ASX:CPH, OTCQB:COPHF)’s wholly-owned Canadian subsidiary Mernova Medicinal Inc. has progressed several initiatives to enter Canada’s medicinal cannabis market.
+- Creso Pharma Ltd (CPHCOPHF's wholly-owned Canadian subsidiary Mernova Medicinal Inc. has progressed several initiatives to enter Canada's medicinal cannabis market.
 Click here

-- Volt Resources Ltd (ASX:VRC) continues to make inroads into the battery material industry with subsidiary Volt Energy Materials (VEM) LLC, a US-based company, providing graphite products for the battery market.
+- Volt Resources Ltd VRC continues to make inroads into the battery material industry with subsidiary Volt Energy Materials (VEM) LLC, a US-based company, providing graphite products for the battery market.
 Click here

-- Horizon Minerals Ltd (ASX:HRZ) has doubled down on nickel sulphide mineralisation at two of its nickel prospects within the Greater Boorara-Cannon project area in WA.
+- Horizon Minerals Ltd HRZ has doubled down on nickel sulphide mineralisation at two of its nickel prospects within the Greater Boorara-Cannon project area in WA.
 Click here

-- Kaiser Reef Ltd (ASX:KAU, ASX:) has cut the ribbon on a record production quarter and kicked off a major power upgrade at its A1 Gold Mine in Victoria.
+- Kaiser Reef Ltd KAU ASX:) has cut the ribbon on a record production quarter and kicked off a major power upgrade at its A1 Gold Mine in Victoria.
 Click here

-- Aeris Resources Ltd (ASX:AIS) continues to enhance the gold potential of Golden Plateau deposit within the 100%-owned Cracow Project tenement package in southeast Queensland with further high-grade intersections.
+- Aeris Resources Ltd AIS continues to enhance the gold potential of Golden Plateau deposit within the 100%-owned Cracow Project tenement package in southeast Queensland with further high-grade intersections.
 Click here

-- Antilles Gold Ltd (ASX:AAU, OTCQB:ANTMF) has appointed Frankfurt-based DGWA — the German Institute for Asset and Equity Allocation and Valuation — as its investor relations and corporate adviser in Europe after listing on the Frankfurt Stock Exchange.
+- Antilles Gold Ltd (AAUANTMF has appointed Frankfurt-based DGWA — the German Institute for Asset and Equity Allocation and Valuation — as its investor relations and corporate adviser in Europe after listing on the Frankfurt Stock Exchange.
 Click here

 - AdAlta Ltd (ASX:1AD) has received a FY2022 Research and Development Tax Incentive (RDTI) refund of $1,582,473.
 Click here

-- Latin Resources Ltd (ASX:LRS) has added nearly 20 years of lithium leadership to the team following its latest board appointment.
+- Latin Resources Ltd LRS has added nearly 20 years of lithium leadership to the team following its latest board appointment.
 Click here

-- C29 Metals Ltd (ASX:C29) is in the thick of exploration activities at the Mayfield Copper-Gold Project located near Mt Isa in Queensland.
+- C29 Metals Ltd C is in the thick of exploration activities at the Mayfield Copper-Gold Project located near Mt Isa in Queensland.
 Click here

-- Imugene Ltd (ASX:IMU, OTC:IUGNF) has bolstered its drug development team with new appointments of industry experts to progress the research and development of the clinical stage immuno-oncology company’s cancer treatments.
+- Imugene Ltd (IMUIUGNF has bolstered its drug development team with new appointments of industry experts to progress the research and development of the clinical stage immuno-oncology company's cancer treatments.
 Click here

-- Kingfisher Mining Ltd (ASX:KFM) has discovered another rare earth element (REE) lode at the Mick Well 2 (MW2) target, part of the company’s project portfolio in WA’s Gascoyne Mineral Field.
+- Kingfisher Mining Ltd KFM has discovered another rare earth element (REE) lode at the Mick Well 2 (MW2) target, part of the company's project portfolio in WA's Gascoyne Mineral Field.
 Click here

-- BlackEarth Minerals NL (ASX:BEM) is putting the final pieces in place for a cornerstone feasibility study on its Maniry Graphite Project in Madagascar.
+- BlackEarth Minerals NL BEM is putting the final pieces in place for a cornerstone feasibility study on its Maniry Graphite Project in Madagascar.
 Click here

 About Proactive